jerev7/projet5/Readme.md

 After u chose a product, the program will try to find a healthier product to offer you instead.

-On the main window click on « Which product would you like to replace ? » Then you have to select a category, then the product you want and click on Search Below you will see a new table where you can choose a substitution product.
+On the main window click on « Which product would you like to replace ? » Then you have to select a category, then the product you want and click on "Search a substitution product" Below you will see a new table where you can choose a substitution product.
-You can then save the result just by clicking the « save » button.
+You can then save the result just by clicking the « save result » button.

-You can access to all saved products from the main window by clicking on « My substitution products »
+You can access to all saved products from the main window by clicking on « Saved products »

 Installation instructions :